Escoba del 15: Scoring

-If two or more players score the same in any category, none of them is awarded a point in that category, e.g., if two players each take 5 coins, neither scores a point.
+If two or more players score the same in any category, none of them is awarded a point in that category, e.g., if two players each take 5 oros, neither scores a point.
 The first player to reach a score of 21 is declared the winner.
 If two players reach at least 21 on the same hand, the player with the most points wins.
 If there is a tie, play continues until the tie is broken.

 Variations

 Escova

 Escova /pt/, also known as escopa, is the Brazilian variation of Scopa, very popular in the Brazilian State of Rio Grande do Sul.

 Object

 The game is played until someone reaches 31 points.
 These points are gained by completing objectives.
 When the deck cards are finished, each player counts their own points.